eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Add series
 ^^^^^^^^^^
-Add a new serie in this Chartbox.
+Add a new series in this Chartbox.
 This will open a new :ref:`create_serie`.

 Hide all series